 The buy-in program allows researchers to acquire additional, standardized compute servers to support their individual research projects.
 The additional resources are integrated into the shared facility and managed centrally by the RCS group, and the owners of the equipment are given priority access while any excess compute capacity is returned to the pool for general, shared use.
 Owners determine the access and queuing policies for their portion of the facility.
 Storage may also be purchased under the buy-in program.
 All other standard services are -provided without charge.

 Located at the MGHPCC, the Shared Computing Cluster is a heterogeneous Linux cluster composed of both shared and buy-in components.
-The system currently includes 1,408 shared processors, 2,212 buy-in processors, a combined 232 GPUs, 23 TB of memory, 123 TB of scratch space, and over a petabyte of storage for research data.
+The system currently includes over 2500 shared processors, 3500 buy-in processors, a combined 236 GPUs, and over two petabytes of storage for research data.

 A wide range of programming languages, parallelizing compilers, mathematical and scientific libraries, graphics and visualization software, and discipline-specific application packages is maintained on the Cluster.